rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 |                                           | Ion concentration [g/L]                     | Flow rate of concentrate stream [m³/h] and composition [g/L]        |
 |                                           | Current density [A/m²]                      | Electricity requirements [kWhel]                     |

+> **Note:**
+>
-_Note that the feed flow rate and concentration of the units are the effluent flow rate and ions concentration of the unit before in the treatment chain._
+> Note that the feed flow rate and concentration of the units are the effluent flow rate and ions concentration of the unit before in the treatment chain.
 In this treatment chain, Electrodialysis with bipolar membrane has two streams as feed for the salt channel.
 The two streams are mixed.
 For this the following calculations are required to calculate the new flow rate and concentration after the mixing.
 ```python
     # Feed flow rate L/h